Gui1703/Portfolio/README.md

 - [ ] Create responsiveness.
 - [ ] Portfolio in constant update.
 <br>
-- [GitHub pages - Portfolio](https://gui1703.github.io/Portfolio/) - Project Portfolio where the recruiter can analyze our knowledge and the projects made.
+[Portfolio](https://gui1703.github.io/Portfolio/) - Project Portfolio where the recruiter can analyze our knowledge and the projects made.
 The projects interact with the user without leaving the portfolio.
 ## 🤝 Contributors.

 We thank the following people who contributed to this project: